chrisgrieser/nvim-tinygit/README.md

 - Quick amends.
 - Search issues & PRs.
 Open the selected issue or PR in the browser.
 - Open the GitHub URL of the current file or selection.
+- Search the history of the current file ("git pickaxe").

 ## Installation